Kong/kubernetes-ingress-controller/docs/deployment/k4k8s-enterprise.md

 Again, please take a note of the namespace `kong`.

+## Installers

+Once the secrets are in-place, we can proceed with installation.

+Kong for Kubernetes can be installed using an installer of your choice:

+### YAML manifests

-Once these are created, we are ready to deploy Kong for Kubernetes Enterprise.
+Execute the following to install Kong for Kubernetes Enteprise using YAML

-## Deploy Kong for Kubernetes Enterprise
+manifests:

 ```bash
 $ kubectl apply -f https://bit.ly/k4k8s-enterprise